Density version of the Ramsey problem and the directed Ramsey problem: The case

-Proposition \ref{lower} and \ref{bound2} implies together that equality can be attained in the two-colored case, if some divisibility conditions hold, and the majority of the edges are colored with both colors.
+Theorem \ref{fo2} (ii) and \ref{bound2} implies together that equality can be attained in the two-colored case, if some divisibility conditions hold and $m$ is not too large.

-\begin{cor} If $m/n=C \in \mathbb{Z}^+$, and $ C+1 \leq n/ (C+1)\in \mathbb{Z}^+$, then This method thus provides exact result till $m \leq n^{3/2}$ holds for the number of missing edges.
-If the order of magnitude is bigger than $n^{3/2}$, the graph cannot contain a disjoint union of packings of monochromatic cliques of size $C+1$, from both red and blue color, hence the lower bound cannot be attained. \end{cor}
+\begin{cor} If $m/n=C \in \mathbb{Z}^+$, and $ C+1 \leq n/ (C+1)\in \mathbb{Z}^+$, then This method thus provides exact result till $m \leq n^{3/2}$ holds. \end{cor} If the order of magnitude is bigger than $n^{3/2}$, the graph cannot contain a disjoint union of packings of monochromatic cliques of size $C+1$, from both red and blue color, hence the lower bound cannot be attained.

-Clearly, the conditions concerning the divisibilities $\vec{R}(k+1)-1\mid n$ and $n\mid m$ are not essential, a slight modification of the constructions above gives upper bounds in general.